saxamaphone69/4chan-x/README.md

 - `-min`: Minified output.
 - `-platform=userscript`, `-platform=crx`: Only builds for one platform, and removes code related to only the other.
   Note that without this, the code is only build once without this optimization for both.
-- `-no-format` Skips some formatting like switching the indent from the TypeScript output bach from 4 to 2, and removing the decaffeinate suggestions comments.
+- `-no-format` Skips some formatting like switching the indent from the TypeScript output back from 4 to 2, and removing the decaffeinate suggestions comments.
 Might speed up the build, but the result is larger.
+- `-test` Include tests in build.

 ## TODO